kkowenn/NetworkEngineerPortfolio/README.md

 ## About Me

-I was a dedicated network engineer with a solid foundation in networking and cloud technologies.
+I was a dedicated network engineer with a solid foundation in networking.
 However, I decided to pivot my career path because the field of data is incredibly captivating, and my passion for mathematics drew me toward it.
 While I am now focused on becoming a data expert, I still possess strong networking skills and knowledge, allowing me to leverage a unique blend of expertise in both domains.